 Want to get stronger without having to bulk up and pack on the pounds?
 Follow these 10 easy programming tips.

 Believe it or not, not every athlete wants to build massive muscles.
-Think about wrestlers, MMA fighters, gymnists or athletes who use their own body weight as their primary resistance, they need the strength, but the additional bulk can be a hindering than helpful.
+Think about wrestlers, MMA fighters, gymnasts, or athletes who use their own body weight as their primary resistance, they need the strength, but the additional bulk can be more hindering than helpful.

-What’s important to consider is that strength is not solely a property of muscle, but rather a property of the motor system (brain and neurons).
+What’s important to consider is that strength is not solely a property of muscle, but rather a property of the motor system.
 So going for the pump, total muscle exhaustion and complete muscle annihilation is not the name of the game here.
-You should focus on training methods that target adaptation of the nervous system that increase your relative body strength and explosive power.
 Your body increases its strength by a) recruiting more muscle fibers in a particular muscle group and b) increasing the firing frequency of your motor neurons (neurons and muscle fibers).
-You can’t consciously control these two mechanisms, but focusing on the tips below will do the trick.

 Apply these methods below to jack up your strength, but not your size.

-Lifting heavy (> 90% 1RM) will improve strength by recruiting what are called high threshold motor units.
-The muscle fibers associated with these motor units have the most potential for increasing strength however, they fatigue quickly.
-Maximal lifting is best applied to multi-joint exercises (e.g. squats, deads, presses & pulls).
+Lifting heavy (> 90% 1RM) will improve strength by recruiting what are called high-threshold motor units.
+The muscle fibers associated with these motor units have the most potential for increasing strength.
+However, they fatigue quickly.
+Maximal lifting is best applied to multijoint exercises (e.g., squats, deadlifts, presses, and pulls).
 Even though the weight is heavy, your intent should be to move the weight as fast as possible.
-This will ensure you’re recruiting as many fast twitch muscle fibers as possible.
+This will ensure you’re recruiting as many fast-twitch muscle fibers as possible.